nickmpaz/vs-code-window-manager/README.md

 This extension contributes the following settings:

-- `vs-code-window-manager.enable`: Enable/disable this extension.
-- `vs-code-window-manager.layout`: The layout to use.
+- `vs-code-window-manager.layout`: The layout to use - defaults to `tall`.

 ## Known Issues